TheRoboCoder/portfolio/README.md

 ![EEG Band Discovery](/assets/img/robot2.png)
 ![EEG Band Discovery](/assets/img/robot1.png)

-### Sumo Robot Car and Fuzzy Logic Controller in Embedded System
+### Sumo Robot Car and Fuzzy Logic Controller.
+Third Place winner of IEEE Competition.
 [Publication](https://www.mdpi.com/1424-8220/22/11/4240)

-Design, CNC milling, laser cutting, 3D printing, assembly, and coding of an autonomous battle sumo robot car, which won third place at the state-level university competition in Aguascalientes in 2023.
+Design, CNC milling, laser cutting, 3D printing, assembly, and coding of an autonomous battle sumo robot car, which won third place at the state-level university competition in Aguascalientes in 2023, organized by the Institute of Electrical and Electronics Engineers (IEEE).
 Utilizing TOF sensor technology, IMU readings from a gyroscope, and a fuzzy logic controller, the robot achieved the desired response to detect presence within a specified radius, enabling it to move effectively and quickly toward its target.

 ![Bike Study](/assets/img/sumo2.png)